TRaSH-Guides/Guides/includes/sqp/1-4k-select-qualities-sqp1.md

     If you prefer 2160p WEBDL with IMAX-E merge the following qualities

     - `Bluray-2160p`
-    - The merged quality profile: `WEB-2160p`
+    - The merged quality group: `WEB-2160p`